Aggregative Efficiency of Bayesian Learning in Networks: Introduction

-We discuss two economic applications of our results to organization structure.
+These results raise the question of whether any networks with cohort structures can sustain efficient learning.
+We discuss two organizational changes that can improve outcomes.
 First, we demonstrate that opening up new channels of communication in an organization, such as starting a mentorship program where seniors share their private signals with newcomers, can have large benefits for organizational learning.
-Also, we show that \emph{information silos} \textemdash{} partitioning some employees into insular groups that do not communicate with each other \textemdash{} improve executives' information aggregation at the expense of workers' learning.
+We show this type of mentorship can essentially fully correct large learning inefficiencies.
+Second, we show that \emph{information silos} \textemdash{} partitioning some employees into insular groups that do not communicate with each other \textemdash{} improve executives' information aggregation at the expense of workers' learning.
+Asymmetric networks can improve learning in some parts of organizations by degrading learning in other parts, which may be beneficial if certain agents make particularly consequential decisions.

-Aggregative efficiency also helps characterize social learning in classes of networks that do not have a generations structure.
-We apply our techniques to analyze learning in the canonical random network where each agent observes $d>1$ predecessors uniformly at random.
-These random networks, like the symmetric generations networks, also lead to very inefficient learning: almost surely, society learns in the long run but only aggregates a vanishing fraction of the available signals.
-Unlike in the generations networks, inefficiency is due to physical constraints on the flow of information and not only informational confounds.

-Our analysis focuses on aggregative efficiency because prior work has shown that rational agents fully learn the state \emph{in the long run} on all networks satisfying mild conditions \citep*{acemoglu2011bayesian}.\footnote{When private signals and actions are coarse, \citet{banerjee1992simple} and \citet*{bikhchandani1992theory} show rational agents can herd on incorrect beliefs.
-Because we allow unboundedly informative private signals and rich actions, agents learn the true state asymptotically in our framework, given mild conditions on the network.} Since all ``reasonable'' networks lead to long-run learning, the economic questions of interest concern short-run accuracy and rates of learning.
-Our framework lets us address these questions, while existing techniques in the literature are designed to analyze long-run learning outcomes.
-Efficiency matters for welfare: agents attain any utility threshold earlier on the more efficient network (provided private signals are not too precise), and the more efficient network is strictly preferred by all sufficiently (but finitely) patient social planners.